RobertRingel/LearningTasks4Programming/Java/03_UsingObjects/NoCreditCardWithoutAccount.md

 bcm-1: basics of classes, public/private modifieres
 uob-1: basics of creating and using objects
-uml-2: basics of UML class diagrams including class aggregation
+uml-2: basics of UML class diagrams including class aggregation and composition

 #### Learning Activities